Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 \subsection{Diffusion IPF as Iterative Simulation-Inference}

 \citet{bortoli2021diffusion,vargas2021solving} propose sampling-based implementations of \cref{alg:ipf}.
-At step $i ≥ 1$, samples are generated from $F^{(i - 1)}$ to construct an approximation to $F^{(i)}$.
-This approximation is used in turn to generate samples from $F^{(i)}$, which form the input to step $i + 1$.
+At iteration $i ≥ 1$, samples are generated from $F^{(i - 1)}$ to construct an approximation to $F^{(i)}$.
+This approximation is used in turn to generate samples from $F^{(i)}$, which form the input to iteration $i + 1$.